pgbarletta/locuaz/docs/source/tutorialligand.rst

     python /home/user/locuaz/locuaz/protocol.py config_ligand.yaml

 It's educational to look at the DAG with the branch names that *locuaz* draws.
-See Figure 2.
+Given the elevated branching, it's difficult to see the whole DAG, but check Figure 2 for a part of it.

 .. figure:: ./resources/ligand_iterations_dag.png
         :alt: iterations_dag

-        Figure 2: Directed Acyclic Graph (DAG) of a sample optimization against the tirosol molecule.
-Notice that 2 branches are generated from each previous top branch which makes the number of branches increase up to 8 before it gets lowered to 6 because only 3 of those 8 passed onto the next epoch.
+        Figure 2: section of the Directed Acyclic Graph (DAG) of a sample optimization against the tirosol molecule.
+We can see 3 epochs, the epoch 0, the initial one.
+Then a branch from epoch 1 (the one in the middle), and 6 branches from epoch 2 at the bottom.
+The edges that go out from one of these bottom branches belong to the epoch 3 (not shown).
+        We can see that the branch from epoch 1 was approved and moved on to be mutated again on 2 sites, generating 6 branches in total, of which only 1 was approved and mutated again another 6 times.